 New York Museum Pass

 If you plan on visiting a lot of museums and are looking for something like a museum pass for New York, then I recommend getting a discount pass.
 There are a lot of different options like the Go New York Explorer Pass or the New York Pass that have entrance included to the best museums in New York.
 Tickets to most museums are around £20 so it’s worth looking into which option is best for you.
-Some museums offer an option to ‘pay as you wish’ but I personally think that that’s best saved for less fortunate local people.
+Some museums offer an option to ‘pay what you wish’ but this is mainly intended for locals.
 There are also days when entrance is free to a few NYC museums but I avoid these days: they will be very crowded.

 List of Museums in New York